 Here are the most common job interview mistakes and errors a candidate for employment can make.
-Unfortunately, it’s easy to make these mistakes without even realizing it – and many of this mistake are more common than you might think!
+Unfortunately, it’s easy to make these mistakes without even realizing it – and many of these mistakes are more common than you might think!
 Take the time to prepare before your interview, so you don’t have to stress out about interview mistakes later on.

 When you go for a job interview, it’s imperative to look professional and polished.
 Although your attire may vary based on the position you’re applying for – for example, you should wear business casual clothing to an interview for a non-professional job or start-up casual garb to an interview at a small start-up company – it’s important to look well-dressed and put together, no matter what the company.